This guide outlines how to use the Tor Browser on macOS.

-The website will have detected your operating system and you'll get the correct file for macOS.
+The website will have detected your operating system and you'll get the correct file for your operating system.
 If this fails you can click the link to the side of the purple button to download the correct version.

 Installing Tor Browser Anchor link

 After the download is complete, you might get an option to open the folder where the file was downloaded.
 The default location is the Downloads folder.
-Double-click on the file TorBrowser-7.0.2-osx64_en-US.dmg
+Double-click on the file TorBrowser-8.0.3-osx64_en-US.dmg

 Next, a window will open asking you to install Tor Browser by dragging it to your applications folder.
 You may do so now.